 The school’s recent relocation away from the densely populated Latin Quarter, where many of the top universities in Paris are amassed, means that Université Paris Diderot may appeal particularly to students who are looking to combine an urban environment with a little more calm and space.
 It has a community of over 26,000 students, 20% of whom are international, and inherited the University of Paris’s distinguished faculty of science.
 While known for its high standards of research in this field, it’s also strong across a wide range of subjects, including medicine, dentistry, art and humanities and the social sciences.

-One of the founding members of the ParisTech group, the École des Ponts ParisTech is this year ranked at joint 314th in the world.
+One of the founding members of the ParisTech group, the École des Ponts ParisTech is now ranked at 268th in the world, a good climb from the previous year’s position of joint 314th.
 Known for its culture of invention and innovation, the École des Ponts ParisTech offers programs in the fields of engineering, management, economics, transportation, urban planning and environment.
 The university’s main campus is a 20-minute train ride north of central Paris, although many students choose to live in the city center in order to be close to the liveliest areas.
 The school offers housing in the student-centered Latin Quarter and in other areas of the city.
 A relatively small community, the École des Ponts ParisTech enrolls just over 2,000 students, of which a quarter are female.

-Ranked at joint 369th in the world, Université Paris Dauphine is a multidisciplinary institution which specializes in subjects such as economics, math, business, IT, law and the social sciences.
-The university has three campuses in central Paris; the main campus is located in Porte Dauphine near the famous Arc de Triomphe and hosts 8,750 students and a faculty of 580 teachers.
+Also improving its position this year is the Université Paris Dauphine, up 13 places to rank joint 356th.
+A multidisciplinary institution which specializes in subjects such as economics, math, business, IT, law and the social sciences, the university has three campuses in central Paris; the main campus is located in Porte Dauphine near the famous Arc de Triomphe and hosts 10,000 students and a faculty of 580 teachers.
 There is also a small school of journalism and one business center in the heart of the Parisian business district, La Defense.
-Proclaiming a “resolutely international outlook”, Université Paris Dauphine boasts a student body comprised of 30% international students.
+Proclaiming a “resolutely international outlook”, 30% of Université Paris Dauphine’s student body are from outside France.

 And a bonus…

-In addition to the 10 top universities in Paris, you might also want to consider Université Paris Descartes, ranked joint 387th in this year’s QS World University Rankings.
+In addition to the 10 top universities in Paris, you might also want to consider Université Paris Descartes, up 10 places to rank joint 377th in this year’s QS World University Rankings.
 Named after 17th century philosopher René Descartes, Université Paris Descartes inherited the University of Paris’ medical department.
-This legacy is still in evidence, and the institution is France’s second-highest ranked for life sciences and medicine (after UPMC).
-With a student body of just under 39,000 and a faculty of just under 3,500 teachers and researchers, Université Paris Descartes is the only university in Paris (and the whole Ile-de-France region) that teaches medicine, pharmacy and dentistry all in one institution.
+This legacy is still in evidence, with the institution ranking within the top 150 for both pharmacy and medicine in the latest QS World University Rankings by Subject.
+With a student body of 38,900 and a faculty of just under 3,500 teachers and researchers, Université Paris Descartes is the only university in Paris (and the whole Ile-de-France region) that teaches medicine, pharmacy and dentistry all in one institution.
 Like many of the top universities in Paris, it’s situated in the city’s Latin Quarter.